 I like it because it reminds me that in life we are always busying ourselves with something, be it holiday shopping or extra work hours or writing a cookbook.
 In the midst of our projects, our work feels all-important, so exhausting, like a task that will never end.
 We’re tired and we’re focused, and when people ask us about our days, our tasks are what pour out.
-But we could tumble any second, no matter how fast we’re moving, and every moment we’re being given is a gift.
+But we could tumble any second, no matter how fast we’re moving.
+Every moment is a gift.

-This salad, inspired by one we saw (but never tasted!) on a daily menu from Nashville’s Margot, which is one of our favorite restaurants in the city, filled up a few of our moments this month.
+This winter lettuce salad, inspired by one we saw (but never tasted!) on a daily menu from Nashville’s Margot, which is one of our favorite restaurants in the city, filled up a few of our moments this month.
 We ate it with my brother-in-law on a Sunday afternoon at our table, dishes in the sink and lists on the fridge.
-It’s made up of seasonal greens (any winter lettuces would work); slippery, oily roasted red peppers; crumbles of tangy feta; and a rosemary garlic vinaigrette.
+It features seasonal greens (any winter lettuces would work); slippery, oily roasted red peppers; crumbles of tangy feta; and a rosemary garlic vinaigrette.
 I want to remember it as a way we lived this month, in and amongst a busy schedule, before Christmas came.